maanvik/Flashcards/README.md

- Web Development Project 3 - *Traffic FlashCards 2*

-Submitted by: **Maanvik Thodupunuri**

-This web app: **Using these Traffic FlashCards, users can test their knowledge on Traffic Rules**

-Time spent: **5** hours spent in total
+## Traffic FlashCards

+**Traffic FlashCards** is an interactive web application that helps users test and improve their knowledge of traffic rules.
+Users can guess answers to traffic-related questions on flashcards before revealing the correct responses.
+With features like instant feedback and easy navigation, this app makes learning about road safety engaging and effective.
+Perfect for anyone preparing for a driving test or looking to refresh their traffic knowledge!

-## Required Features
+## 🚦 Traffic FlashCards: Features Overview

-The following **required** functionality is completed:
+### 📝 User Interaction
+- **Interactive Guessing**

-- [x] **The user can enter their guess in a box before seeing the flipside of the card**
+  - Users can enter their guess in a text box before revealing the answer on the flip side of the card.

+- **Instant Feedback**
-- [x] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+  - Clicking the submit button provides visual feedback indicating whether the answer was correct or incorrect.

+### 🔄 Navigation Controls
+- **Back and Next Buttons**
-- [x] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
+  - A **Back** button allows users to return to the previous card in the sequence.
-- [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
+  - A **Next** button enables users to navigate to the following card seamlessly.

-The following **optional** features are implemented:
+### 🎲 Future Enhancements
+- **Shuffle Feature**

-- [x] A shuffle button is used to randomize the order of the cards
+  - A shuffle button will be implemented to randomize the order of the cards, providing a varied learning experience.

-- [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
-- [ ] A counter displays the user's current and longest streak of correct responses
-- [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards
+### 🌟 User Experience
+- **Smooth Navigation**
+  - Intuitive interface design ensures easy navigation through flashcards.
+  - Engaging user experience with clear visual cues and feedback.

-## Video Walkthrough
+## 📹 Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of how the **Traffic FlashCards** application works and how it can be used.
+This video demonstrates the interactive features, including how to enter guesses, receive feedback, and navigate through the flashcards effectively.

 ![](./public/TrafficFlashCards_2.gif)